pirapira/bamboo/doc/semantics.md

 * returning into the program
 * failing into the program

-The program can make the following four kinds of moves:
+The program can make the following five kinds of moves:
 * calling an account
+* deploying code
 * returning
 * failing
 * destroying itself